Published: 17 Nov 2021(Updated: 30 Aug 2024)

 So, what does a hybrid of a continuous chemostat, and growth-controlling feed supply look like?
 Repeating.
 It is precisely this repetitive aspect that is the advantage of the repeated fed-batch (also called repeated-batch or semi-continuous) because it allows an increase in productivity without additional expense for recurring preparations, increased risk of contamination or more complicated downstream processing.

 The design is simple: after the substrate from the batch culture has been used up and growth stagnates, a significant portion (between one and three quarters) of the bioreactor’s working volume is harvested and replaced with fresh medium, including the carbon substrate.
 The remaining suspension culture serves as inoculum for the next batch.
-This can be repeated over several cycles, the time period is determined by the specific growth rate and the profile of the substate recovery.
+This can be repeated over several cycles, the time period is determined by the specific growth rate and the profile of the substrate recovery.
 Usually, the process is terminated after a few days (see schematic illustration below).

 In a fed-batch, the feed rate is decisive to actively control the growth.
 In contrast, almost all repeated processes aim at substrate accumulation, which means no active influence on growth is possible.
 As a suitable analogy, the process can also be described as a repeated batch.
 Thus, different approaches with corresponding terminologies can also be found in the literature.
 “Semi-continuous culture” is another alternative description.